anshsin7/constructionAI/README.md

   Upon three big buttons should appear: camera, microphone, text

-  That way a user can select which option suits him based based on whether he has the product already avaiable, has gloves on or is in a loud environment.
+  That way a user can select which option suits him best based on whether he has the product already avaiable, has gloves on or is in a loud environment.

   #### Image: